 Please refer to Judge Barnett's entry on the Online System for Clerkship Application and Review (OSCAR) for current hiring policies and needs.

-Judge Barnett accepts applications for interns.
-Interns will work directly for law clerks.
-Applicants must submit a resume, cover letter, two letters of recommendation, a law school transcript, and a writing sample of the applicant's own work.
-Please note that all internships are unpaid positions.
-Decisions will be made on a rolling basis on or about November 1 for spring applicants, February 1 for summer applicants, and August 1 for fall applicants.
+Judge Mark A. Barnett, on the U.S. Court of International Trade, is accepting applications from students who have completed at least 2 years of law school.
+The U. S. Court of International Trade is an Article III court with national jurisdiction located in New York City.
+Interns will work directly with law clerks.
+Applicants must submit a cover letter, resume, two letters of recommendation, a law school transcript, and a writing sample of the applicant's own work.
+Please note that all internships are unpaid positions and U.S citizenship is required.
+Decisions will be made on a rolling basis on or about November 1, for spring applicants, February 1, for summer applications and August 1, for fall applicants.
 Please submit materials by mail to: Chambers of Judge Mark A. Barnett, U.S. Court of International Trade, One Federal Plaza, New York, NY 10278-0001.
-On the outside of the envelope, please write "Internship Application."
+On the outside of the envelope, please write “Internship Application."